 When chihuahuas became fashion statements, they stopped being seen as dogs.
 They became props.
 Accessories.
 Something you matched to your outfit and carried to brunch.
 And the fallout from that shift is still being felt in shelters across the country today.
+For more detail, see the AKC Chihuahua breed health guide.
+For more detail, see the PetMD dog behavior resources.

 How Chihuahuas Became the It Dog